mamba-org/mamba/docs/source/usage/specs.rst

 the CLI or configuration.
 Since channels rely heavily on configuration options, this type can be used as a placeholder for a channel that has not been fully "resolved" to a specific location.
-It does minimal parsing and can detect the type of ressource (an unresolved name, a URL, a file) and the platform filters.
+It does minimal parsing and can detect the type of resource (an unresolved name, a URL, a file) and the platform filters.

 .. code:: python